acts-project/acts/CONTRIBUTING.md

 If you have been granted write access on the Acts repository, you can merge a pull request into the Acts master branch after it has been approved.

 Github may warn you that a "Fast-forward merge is not possible".
 This warning means that the pull request has fallen behind the current Acts master branch, and should be updated through a rebase.
 Please notify the pull request author in order to make sure that the latest master changes do not affect the pull request, and to have it updated as appropriate.

+For a PR that is behind master, a button "Update branch" may appear.
+This should NOT be used as it merges instead of rebasing, which is not our workflow.